Bharnij/C-Programming-Questions/README.md

 A collection of **C Programming practice questions** with solutions, based on the syllabus of "Programming for Problem solving with C" - ES201 under Assam Science and Technological University.

 This repository is helpful for:
-- 📌 College exams & lab practice
+- 📌 Semester exams & lab practice
-- 🧪 Viva preparation
 - 🧠 Logic building
 - 🏗️ Strengthening core C concepts